Pages

 When it comes to essential oils, it’s easy to think that you need to use more of it instead of less, because a couple drops just don’t seem like enough.
 Trust me, it is.
 In my dilutions, I like to go lighter with the oils instead of heavier.
 I do this for a few reasons: so that the bottles of oils last longer, so that we don’t get sensitized to them (develop an allergy to them), so that I can apply the products regularly without fear of overdosing on the essential oils, and because I have very sensitive skin and young children.
 A little goes a long way!

 For a therapeutic room spray, I limit it to around 10-15 drops of essential oil per ounce of water.
 And for topical use (applying to the skin of people aged teen and up), I limit it to about 12 drops essential oil per ounce of carrier oil, aloe, or water.
 This is pretty safe for most people.
 (If you use water, the oil will float, so shake well before spraying.
-Also make sure you store it in a glass or hard-plastic bottle.)
+Also make sure you store it in a glass or hard-plastic bottle.
+And remember that water can grow germs, so you should research what you can add to a water-based spray to preserve it better.)
 Apply just a small amount, a coin-sized amount, to a couple places on the body, 1-2 times a day.

 4. Always do a patch test first.
 Mix a drop or two of essential oil with a little bit of a carrier oil (like a teaspoon of olive oil) and put it on the bottom of your feet or inner arm (or in another not-so-tender spot) to see if you are allergic or sensitive.
 You’d hate to rub a lotion all over yourself only to discover that it gives you a terrible rash.